DavidChouinard/congressviz/README.md

-congressviz
+Voting Relationships in the US Senate
 ===========

-Visualization of partisanship in Congress (originally built for Harvard's CS109 Data Science).
+D3-based visualization of partisanship in Congress.
+Originally built for Harvard's CS109 (Data Science).

 -----------